 Levees System Construction (Zone A99) Requirements

 FEMA issues “adequate progress” determinations for flood control system construction projects that, once completed, may significantly limit the area of a community that will be included in the Special Flood Hazard Area (SFHA) identified on a Flood Insurance Rate Map (FIRM).
 The SFHA, also known as the high-hazard area, is the area that will be inundated by the 1-percent-annual-chance flood.

 For FEMA to consider issuing an “adequate progress” determination, FEMA must receive a written application from the community documenting that certain project financing considerations and project construction milestones have been met.
 Such projects reduce, but do not eliminate, the risk of flooding to people and structures in “levee-impacted” areas.

 Levee System Restoration (Zone AR) Requirements

-- Flood Protection Restoration: Zone AR Requirements Summary for State and Local Officials
+- Flood Control Restoration: Zone AR Requirements Summary for State and Local Officials

-- Adequate Progress on Flood Protection Systems: Zone A99 Requirements Summary for State and Local Officials
+- Adequate Progress on Flood Control Systems: Zone A99 Requirements Summary for State and Local Officials

 - Guidelines and Standards for Flood Risk Analysis and Mapping